Written by Tone

-I found my dream dress pretty early on and went against everything I told herself not to do.
-Determined to find something on stillwhite.com, I had a rough idea of the style and silhouette I wanted/thought would suit me.
+I found my dream dress pretty early on and went against everything I told myself not to do.
+Determined to find something on stillwhite.com.
+I had a rough idea of the style and silhouette I wanted/thought would suit me.

-My method with the dress search was not to get fixated on one particular dress but keep an open mind, to avoid disappointment if “the one” didn’t fit or suit.
+My method with the dress search was not to get fixated on one particular dress but to keep an open mind and avoid disappointment if “the one” didn’t fit or suit.

 Wendy helped her try on several of her dresses, asking Jess what elements of each she liked.
 Wendy then sketched up a design she thought would be perfect and told Jess she could make it for her in her studio.
 When Wendy sent the finished dress back to Fashions by Farina and Jess tried it on, she knew it was perfect and was even better than she could have imagined.